GenericMappingTools/pygmt/MAINTENANCE.md

 1. `style_checks.yaml` (Code lint and style checks)

-   This is ran on every commit to the *master* and Pull Request branches.
+   This is run on every commit to the *master* and Pull Request branches.
    It is also scheduled to run daily on the *master* branch.

 2. `ci_tests.yaml` (Tests on Linux/macOS/Windows)

-   This is ran on every commit to the *master* and Pull Request branches.
+   This is run on every commit to the *master* and Pull Request branches.
    It is also scheduled to run daily on the *master* branch.
    In draft Pull Requests, only one job (Ubuntu + Python latest) is triggered to save on Continuous Integration resources.